 For nearly the first time, gun reform groups outspent the NRA, and won, in the 2018 midterm election.

-Against fierce opposition, we have helped pass more than 200 new strong gun laws in 45 states and Washington DC.
+Against fierce opposition, we have helped pass more than 290 new gun safety laws in 45 states and Washington DC.

 Ending our nation’s gun violence epidemic will take the commitment of lawmakers to make communities safer.
 But it will also take the collaboration of people from all walks of life coming together and finding the courage to speak up.